How To Amend A Police Report After A Car Accident: Key Takeaways

 Correcting factual errors is important because otherwise, the other party’s lawyer may question the validity of the report in an attempt to have their client’s charges reduced or dropped.

-Disputed information may refer to the way a police officer or a witness described the accident or failure on the police offer’s part to take your statement, because your condition required urgent transportation to the hospital.
+Disputed information may refer to the way a police officer or a witness described the accident or failure on the police officer’s part to take your statement, perhaps because your condition required urgent transportation to the hospital.

 For example, a police report may state that the accident occurred when the light was green, but the driver actually ran a red light.
-Or, the report may state that you were driving 30 mph while you were actually driving 20 mph.
+Or the report may state that you were driving at 30 mph while you were actually driving at 20 mph.

-Amending disputed information can pose a serious challenge, unless you can clearly prove your statement.
-For example, in the situation above, video evidence from a dash cam could help prove your speed or the color of the traffic light.
+Amending disputed information can pose a serious challenge unless you can clearly prove your statement.
+For example, video evidence from a dash cam could help prove your speed or the color of the traffic light.

 If you do not have solid evidence to prove your statement, you can still record your version of events and request that it be attached to the police report as an addendum or a supplemental report.